is an Anthology for those who walk with the sexually abused and can be purchased at any online book store. And He Restoreth My Soul

 Sex-abuse tears apart the fabric of the family relationship and it is no easy job to mend the tear.
 Evelyn and Nate Thomas, walk the spiritual leader through what is involved to repair this damage.

-12. Th e Impacts of Loveless Relationships 209
+- The Impacts of Loveless Relationships page 209

-13. Rape-Crisis Centers and Churches Need to Be Partners 217
+- Rape-Crisis Centers and Churches Need to Be Partners page 217

 Mary N. Richey, the director of a rape crisis center in California, shows the spiritual leader that rape crisis centers and churches need to be partners to effectively minister to the sexually abused.

-Part Three Cultural Insights when counseling Survivors 223
+Part Three Cultural Insights when counseling Survivors page 223

-Women in this culture are accorded a second-class citizenship in their family.
-Th e special needs of people of this culture are considered to assist the spiritual leader in helping them walk the difficult road from sexual brokenness to wholeness, and deal with the baggage of inferiority.
+Women in this culture are accorded second-class citizenship in their family.
+The special needs of people of this culture are considered to assist the spiritual leader in helping them walk the difficult road from sexual brokenness to wholeness, and deal with the baggage of inferiority.
 Nirmala Kripanarayanan, a member of this culture, sensitively treats this topic.

-15. The African-American Culture and Sex Abuse 235
+- The African-American Culture and Sex Abuse page 235

-16. Th e Jewish Culture and Sex Abuse 241
+- The Jewish Culture and Sex Abuse page 241

 “Growing up as a Jew in a non-Jewish world, I was taught not to reveal problems, not to talk about the Ôbad things’ that happen.
 It was incumbent on each Jew to protect the community image because of the fear of anti-Semitism.” Ñ Marcia Spiegel, of the Jewish Task Force of the Center for Prevention of Sexual and Domestic Violence, lets the spiritual leader understand the baggage of refusal to disclose worn by Jewish people who have been sexually abused.

-Part Four Blessed Be the Tide Th at Binds Methodologies From A Christian Perspective 263
+Part Four Blessed Be the Tide That Binds Methodologies From A Christian Perspective page 263

-18. How to Counsel Teens Who Have Been Sexually Abused 287
+- How to Counsel Teens Who Have Been Sexually Abused page 287

 Spiritual leader Paul Viggiano, imparts experienced knowledge of spiritual counseling to teen victims of sexual abuse.

-19. Healing of the Body, Soul, and Spirit of Survivors 305
+- Healing of the Body, Soul, and Spirit of Survivors page 305

 Spiritual leader Marion A. Phipps, who has an extensive spiritual counseling ministry, helps the spiritual leader deal with the body, soul, and spirit of sexual abuse survivors to lead them to spiritual wholeness.

-20. Helping Survivors Repair Th eir Damaged Emotions 323
+- Helping Survivors Repair Their Damaged Emotions page 323

-21. Lessons from Men of the Bible in Crisis Situations 331
+- Lessons from Men of the Bible in Crisis Situations page 331

 Samuel Sullivan [now deceased] provides effective counseling methods from biblical characters and how these real people find healing.

-Part Five Equipping the Shepherd and the Church 341
+Part Five Equipping the Shepherd and the Church page 341

-22. Sexual Issues and the Responsibility of the Church 343
+- Sexual Issues and the Responsibility of the Church page 343

-Pastor Joey Johnson deals with self-examination of a spiritual leader, asking the hard questions of himself to effective provide spiritual counseling for survivors.
+Pastor Joey Johnson deals with the self-examination of a spiritual leader, asking the hard questions of himself to effectively provide spiritual counseling for survivors.

-23. Equipping the Congregation to Help the Sexually Abused 349
+- Equipping the Congregation to Help the Sexually Abused page 349

 The spiritual leader learns in this chapter how to equip his congregation to be there for those going through sexual-abuse crisis situations, and help the sufferers find healing for their pain.
 A spiritual leader, David Wilkinson, whose church is a haven for those in any kind of crisis, shares how he equipped their people and how any pastor can do the same.

-24. How to Protect Your Church from Sexual Offenders 365
+- How to Protect Your Church from Sexual Offenders page 365

-The spiritual leader learns in this chapter how to protect his church from sexual offenders who seek ministry opportunities with children or young people and hide pastor through the process necessary to secure this protection and discuss evidences of sexual abuse the pastor should be aware of.
+The spiritual leader learns in this chapter how to protect his church from sexual offenders who seek ministry opportunities with children or young people and hide from the pastor through the process necessary to secure this protection and discuss evidence of sexual abuse the pastor should be aware of.

-25. When to Seek Help Outside the Spiritual Community 375
+- When to Seek Help Outside the Spiritual Community page 375

 Sometimes, the plethora of problems caused by sexual abuse may seem beyond the resources of a spiritual leader Ñespecially a small-church spiritual leader.
 In such an event, there are many outside psychological resources available.
 But spiritual leader, Brian K. Woodson, Sr., cautions a spiritual leader considering outside resources not to simply let his fingers do the walking.